IlaveniRanjith/AOSP_docs/docs/Pixel_7a.md

 <span style="color:Red">NOTE:</span> ***The above command will take significant time depends upon the Internet speed and system configuration.***

-*  After downloading the source code you need to download the Device specific vendor binaries From here [DriverBinaries](https://developers.google.com/android/drivers#bluejaysd2a.220601.001.a1) and download the correct binary file using build id and branch.
+*  After downloading the source code you need to download the Device specific vendor binaries From here [DriverBinaries](https://developers.google.com/android/drivers#lynxtq3a.230605.012) and download the correct binary file using build id and branch.

 *  After downloading Binaries Place them in the ***AOSP_Root/*** directory and extract the tar zip file using the following command.
 ```
-tar -xzf google_devices-bluejay-sd2a.220601.001.a1-0145bbe6.tgz
+tar -xzf google_devices-lynx-tq3a.230605.012-92add22f.tgz
 ```

-After extracting the above file you will get on shell script file named ***extract-google_devices-bluejay.sh***. execute the script file using following command.
+After extracting the above file you will get on shell script file named ***extract-google_devices-lynx.sh***. execute the script file using following command.
 ```
-./extract-google_devices-bluejay.sh
+./extract-google_devices-lynx.sh
 ```
 *  While executing these file, you need to type **I ACCEPT** when prompted in order to execute these successfully.